 FEBRUARY 23: SHAPING THE FUTURE

 The five launched their weekly Thursday night meetings at Westside.
-By now, their application to form as a nonprofit 501(c)3 was already in the process, and Terminus Modern Ballet Theater was about to formally exist.
+By now, their application to form as a nonprofit 501(c)3 was already in the process, and Terminus Modern Ballet Theatre was about to formally exist.

 There were countless logistics, small and large, to figure out: How many performances would they have the first season?
 When should they debut?
 When should they make the announcement?
 Where would they find ballet barre rails, and where should they go?
 What was the most cost-effective way to line a wall in their studio with mirrors so they could see themselves rehearse?
 What kind of sound system would they need for the studio, and how much would it cost?
 What would their daily schedule look like?
 And what about a website?
 Not to mention a Facebook page?